dtriska/QEMU-FreeRTOS/README.md

 This repository contains the FreeRTOS project for the ARM Cortex-M7 using QEMU for emulation.
 This includes all previous iterations of code and several self-made demos to test different features.

+## Goal of the Project

+The goal of this project is to demonstrate a simulated LED blinker.
+Users can run the project with the debugger and toggle the `xBlinkingEnabled` variable to simulate toggling the LED.

 ## Directory Structure

 - **FreeRTOSv202212.01/FreeRTOS/Demo/CORTEX_MPS2_QEMU_IAR_GCC**: Contains all previous iterations of code and various self-made demos.